Jnazareth101/X65-Ex2/README.md

        * GitHub username 4: mmiranda2
        * GitHub username 5: lgnashold
    * When did you complete this exercise?
+        February 27th, 2018 around 7PM
    * How long did it take your team to complete this exercise?
+        It took about 45 minutes.

 ## Table of Contents